antonagestam/goose/README.md

 ## Usage

-Create a `goose.yaml` file in your repository root.
+Create a `goose.yaml` file in the repository root.

 ```yaml
 environments: